Why am I suddenly getting acne?

 - Circulation differences

 Among women, the hormonal fluctuations can be as result of bodily changes during pregnancy, menstruation, postpartum recovery and breastfeeding.
-Speaking of which, hormonal acne tends to be cyst-like and deep and mostly tender on touch.
+Speaking of which, hormonal acne tends to be deep and mostly tender on touch.

 2. Constant Irritation and Skin Abuse